-The joint IFC-World Bank Lighting Africa program has set itself the ambitious and important target of enabling more than 250 million people across sub-Saharan Africa currently living without electricity to gain access to clean, affordable, quality-verified off-grid lighting and energy products by 2030.
+The World Bank Group’s Lighting Africa program has set itself the ambitious and important target of enabling more than 250 million people across sub-Saharan Africa currently living without electricity to gain access to clean, affordable, quality-verified off-grid lighting and energy products by 2030.
 Our aim is to achieve this by catalyzing the market through a number of different activities across the supply chain:

 Lighting Africa conducts market research and publishes reports on the findings, demonstrating the extensive opportunities presented by the off-grid market in sub-Saharan Africa and providing critical data to help manufacturers, distributors and retailers to make informed business decisions.

-A cornerstone of the IFC-World Bank Lighting Africa program is our dedication to quality.
+A cornerstone of the Lighting Africa program is our dedication to quality.
 The purchase of an off-grid lighting product or Solar Home System can represent a significant investment for a family in sub-Saharan Africa, and consumers simply can’t afford to purchase something that doesn’t work well or won’t last.
 In order to protect consumers from poor-quality products and prevent the eroding of consumer confidence in off-grid products in the process, we developed a series of Quality Standards and testing methods.
-As our program has been replicated in other continents, the coordination and testing of these Quality Standards has been moved to our affiliated program, Lighting Global.
+The coordination and testing of these Quality Standards has been moved to our partners, VeraSol.

 Access to finance all along the supply chain has been identified as a critical need for the functioning and growth of the off-grid lighting and solar home system (SHS) market.
 From distributors who need working capital to hold adequate product stocks, to consumers needing credit to make a purchase, Lighting Africa facilitates and leverages financial products to help provide the capital that is needed.